banatibalazs/pdf-watermark-remover/README.md

 - **Process is too slow:**

    The reading of large PDF files can be slow, especially if the resolution is high.
 If the process is too slow, try decreasing the `dpi` parameter.
+    The progress of the image loading is shown in the console.

 ## Disclaimer